ui5-community/babel-plugin-transform-modules-ui5/README.md

 + `neverConvertClass` (Default: false) Never convert classes to SAPClass.extend() syntax.
 + `onlyConvertNamedClass` (Default false) Instead of converting any class which extends from an import, only convert if there is a `@name`.
 + `moveControllerPropsToOnInit` (Default: false) Moves class props in a controller to the onInit method instead of constructor.
++ `addControllerStaticPropsToExtend` (Default: false) Moves static props of a controller to the extends call.
+Useful for formatters.

 \* 'collapsing' named exports is a combination of simply ignoring them if their definition is the same as a property on the default export, and also assigning them to the default export.